monzo/docs/source/includes/_web_hooks.md

 }
 ```

-List the web hooks registered for an account
+List the web hooks registered on an account.

 ##### Arguments